kh-waldemar/tg-bot-service/README.md

 ### Configuration

-1. Copy `.env.example` to `.env` and populate your Telegram API credentials, session name and phone number.
+1. Copy `.env.example` to `.env`, populate your Telegram API credentials, session name and phone number and place the file in the repository root (next to `docker-compose.yml`).
 2. Specify `WEBHOOK_URL` where incoming messages will be forwarded.
 3. Run the services with `docker-compose up`.
 When `receiver` starts for the first time it will prompt for the Telegram code to complete login.
    Subsequent runs will reuse the saved session file.